 My eager friend insisted that, if anything, they were sexually repressed.
 I was torn between wanting to go and not wanting to go.
 I then realized that indecision is a form of arrested development.
 I saw this as an opportunity to improve my social skills – namely dancing and flirting.

 I had to get dressed without causing sound.
-I thought about sneaking out by slowing walking to the door, but the wrong timing could make me look suspicious.
-I was less likely to be catch attention by walking normally, especially with the number of eyes in the house.
+I thought about sneaking out by slowly walking to the door, but the wrong timing could make me look suspicious.
+I was less likely to catch attention by walking normally, especially with the number of eyes in the house.